ViNG: Learning Open-World Navigation with Visual Goals: Related Work

 \section{Related Work}

-Prior work has studied vision-based mobile robot navigation in many real-world settings, including indoor and outdoor navigation~\cite{Rosen1968, thorpe1988vision, borenstein1989real}, autonomous driving~\cite{thrun2006stanley, urmson2008autonomous}, and navigation in extra-terrestrial and underwater environments~\cite{krotkov1995mapping, dalgleish2004vision, furgale2010visual}.
-The combination of mapping~\cite{thrun2006probalistic} and path planning~\cite{lavalle2006planning} has been a cornerstone for a number of effective systems~\cite{davison1998mobile, Sim2006} and underlies several state-of-the-art navigation systems~\cite{bansal2018chauffeurnet, ackerman2018skydio}.
-Many prior methods make restrictive assumptions, such as access to LIDAR or other structured sensor information and accurate localization via GPS or SLAM.
+Prior work has studied vision-based mobile robot navigation in many real-world settings, including indoor and outdoor navigation~\cite{Rosen1968, thorpe1988vision, borenstein1989real}, autonomous driving~\cite{thrun2006stanley, urmson2008autonomous}, and navigation in extra-terrestrial and underwater environments~\cite{krotkov1995mapping, dalgleish2004vision}.
+The combination of mapping~\cite{thrun2006probalistic} and path planning~\cite{lavalle2006planning} has been a cornerstone for a number of effective systems~\cite{davison1998mobile, Sim2006, furgale2010visual} and underlies several state-of-the-art navigation systems~\cite{bansal2018chauffeurnet, ackerman2018skydio}.
+Many prior methods make restrictive assumptions, such as access to LIDAR or other structured sensor information and accurate localization, which can limit their suitability for deployment in unstructured environments~\cite{subT}.
 Further, prior work often assumes that geometric traversability is faithfully indicated through observations and not misled by (say) non-obstacles such as tall grass~\cite{fuentes2015visual}.
 Learning-based systems lift some of these assumptions and can use learned models to perform perception~\cite{chen2015deepdriving, Wang2019}, planning~\cite{kahn2018gcg, kumar2018visual, Hartikainen2020}, or both~\cite{levine2016end}.
 In practice, learning temporally extended long-horizon skills with either reinforcement learning (RL) or imitation learning (IL) remains difficult~\cite{ross2011reduction, dulac2019challenges}.

 Recent methods address limitations of the above approaches by combining planning and learning~\cite{eysenbach2019sorb, savinov2018sptm, chaplot2020ans,chiang2019learning, faust2018prmrl, meng2020scaling}.
 These methods use learning (i.e., approximate dynamic programming) to solve short-horizon tasks and plan (i.e., use exact dynamic programming) over non-metric topological graphs~\cite{Meng1993, Meng1995} to reason over longer horizons.
 This general approach simultaneously avoids the need for (1) high-fidelity map building and (2) learning temporally-extended behaviors from scratch.
 However, prior instantiations of this recipe make assumptions that limit their applicability to real-world settings: assuming access to an exact simulation replica of the environment~\cite{francis2020longrange, meng2020scaling}, assuming simplified action spaces~\cite{eysenbach2019sorb, savinov2018sptm, chaplot2020ans}, or requiring online data collection~\cite{eysenbach2019sorb, chaplot2020ans}.
 Our experiments in Section~\ref{sec:experiemnts} demonstrate that prior methods fail when they are not allowed to collect new experience in a simulator or the real-world.